|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Elie Wiesel Prize in Ethics Essay Contest||

-Essay contest which challenges students to analyze the urgent ethical issues confronting them in today's complex world.
+This is an essay contest which challenges students to analyze the urgent ethical issues confronting them in today's complex world.

 |Emerson National Hunger Fellows||

-One-year fellowship program to develop leaders with an understanding of hunger and poverty who will help find innovative solutions and create the political will to end hunger.
+11-month fellowship program to develop leaders with an understanding of hunger and poverty who will help find innovative solutions and create the political will to end hunger.

 |Erasmus Mundus Joint Masters Degrees||